-Join Jake Ströh for an in-depth discussion in this video Using the exercise files, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Using the exercise files, part of Hype Quick Start.

 If you're a premium member of lynda.com, you have access to the exercise files used throughout this title.
 The exercise files are laid out by chapter and inside each chapter you'll see a starting document, an assets folder, and a finished folder with finished documents.
 In chapter five, you'll see a sites folder which contains a website that will be embedding content into for the motorcycle collector.
 And you'll also see a music folder in some chapters.
 If you're not a premium member, you don't have access to the exercise files but you can follow along from scratch with your own assets.